AbhilashChutia/NetEnrich-Library-Backend/README.md

 -   Books due in 5 days
 -   Overdue books

-Email configuration uses Mailtrap.io for testing.
 In production, update the email settings to use your preferred email service provider.

 ## Database Schema